-$\bigcirc$ Section 6: Continuous Improvement Reference Essential Requirements (including Audit and Risk Assurance Committee Handbook Reference) Yes/No Actions/Comments 6.1 Chair's performance - The Chair seeks appraisal of his or her performance from the Accounting Officer or Chair of the Board, as appropriate.
+Section 6: Continuous Improvement

+Reference Essential Requirements (including Audit and Risk Assurance Committee Handbook Reference) Yes/No Actions/Comments 6.1 Chair's performance - The Chair seeks appraisal of his or her performance from the Accounting Officer or Chair of the Board, as appropriate.
 (Annex A, A2) 6.2 ARAC members' performance - The Chair assesses the performance of the individual members of ARAC, discusses their training and development needs and agrees a training and development plan.
 (Annex A, A2) 6.3 Periodic reviews - The Chair ensures a periodic review of the overall effectiveness of ARAC.
 (Annex A, A3) 6.4 Assessment of outcomes - After completing an effectiveness review, there is sufficient time and effort devoted to discussing results and agreeing an action plan based on the outcomes.
 6.5 Monitoring of trends - Evaluation of performance is not done in isolation, and year-on-year trends in different areas of performance are measured.
-6.6 Feedback from key stakeholders - The Chair considers ways in which to obtain feedback from the executive and other key stakeholders - for example, Internal and External Audit - on the performance of ARAC.
-Other C Other Good Practice Arrangements Reference Good Practice Yes/No Actions/Comments 6.7 Succession planning - The results of the performance evaluation are used to inform and influence succession planning - for instance in highlighting skills gaps or a lack of diversity, similar to the process set out for succession planning in the NIAO Report Board Effectiveness Good Practice Guide 2022 (Paras 1.23 to 1.25).
-6.8 Method of evaluation - ARAC carefully considers the extent and method of performance
+9.9 Feedback from key stakeholders - The Chair considers ways in which to obtain feedback from the executive and other key stakeholders - for example, Internal and External Audit - on the performance of ARAC.

 Reference Good Practice Yes/No Actions/Comments 6.7 Succession planning - The results of the performance evaluation are used to inform and influence succession planning - for instance in highlighting skills gaps or a lack of diversity, similar to the process set out for succession planning in the NIAO Report Board Effectiveness Good Practice Guide 2022 (Paras 1.23 to 1.25).
-6.8 Method of evaluation - ARAC carefully considers the extent and method of performance evaluation - for instance, using peer evaluation forms similar to those used for Board members and Chairpersons as set out in the NIAO Report Board Effectiveness Good Practice Guide 2022 .
+8.9 Method of evaluation - ARAC carefully considers the extent and method of performance evaluation - for instance, using peer evaluation forms similar to those used for Board members and Chairpersons as set out in the NIAO Report Board Effectiveness Good Practice Guide 2022.
 6.9 Objectivity and rigour - The evaluation of performance is objective and rigorous enough for meaningful conclusions to be drawn.
-Additiona Additional comments and key takeaways
+Addition, Additional comments and box talents